Setagaya family murder: Investigation

 Police have been able to deduce several very specific clues to the perpetrator's identity, but have been unable to produce or apprehend a suspect.
 It was determined that the killer had eaten string beans and sesame seeds the previous day after analyzing feces from the killer in the Miyazawas' bathroom.
 They determined that the clothes and sashimi knife left behind by the killer had been purchased in Kanagawa Prefecture.

+"Operation Roller" was conducted when officers, including those conducting anti-riot and public security duties, were called in to assist their colleagues to go around the neighborhood and collect fingerprints from the locals.

-Police also learned that only 130 units of the killer's sweater were made and sold, but they have only been able to track down twelve of the people who bought the sweaters.
-Trace amounts of sand were also found inside the hip bag that the perpetrator left at the scene, which after analysis was determined to come from the Nevada desert, more precisely the area of Edwards Air Force Base in California.
+Police also learned that only 130 units of the killer's shirt were made and sold, but they have only been able to track down twelve of the people who bought the shirts.
+Trace amounts of sand were also found inside the hip bag that the perpetrator left at the scene, which after analysis was determined to come from the Nevada desert, more specifically the area of Edwards Air Force Base in California, and a skate park in Japan.
+The shoes used by the suspect were made in South Korea, but were marketed by British sports shoe company Slazenger.

+On April 9, 2001, a Jizo statue was placed at the Sengawa River, which was located west of the Miyazawa residence.
+It was placed there on the 100th day after the incident, with reports saying the theory suggesting that someone who was involved in the incident may have placed it there.

+In December 2013, 3D printing was used to create a model of the Miyazawas' residence for investigations.